The Camino de Santiago is dotted with interesting historical sites.

-The Templars Castle was constructed by Ferdinand II in 1178 AD to protect pilgrims walking the Camino de Santiago.
-The castle was named after the famed Knights of Templar who protected the town in the 12th centuary.
+The Templars Castle of Ponferrada was constructed by Ferdinand II in 1178 AD to protect pilgrims walking the Camino de Santiago.
+The castle was named after the famed Knights of Templar who protected the town in the 12th century.

 The Knights were a fearsome unit, and one of the most skilled during the crusades.
 Having changed ownership a number of times, the castle is now owned by the King of Spain.

 Restoration work is ongoing at The Castle and some of the defence mechanisms have been removed.
-This does nothing to dimish it’s beauty however, and it’s easy to see how it would have intimidated would be intruders over the years.
+This does nothing to diminish it’s beauty, however, and it’s easy to see how it would have intimidated would-be intruders over the years.

 You will see two flags flying proudly over the castle.
 The first is the Spanish flag which is instantly recognizable.
 The second flag represents Castilla y León, an autonomous Spanish community, which Ponferrada is a part of.

-After visiting the museum you can make your way to the top of the castle and enjoy wonderful views of Ponferrada accros the river Sil.
+After visiting the museum you can make your way to the top of the castle and enjoy wonderful views of Ponferrada across the river Sil.

 The castle also hosts the Templars library which is home to over 1,400 books.
 This National Historical Artistic Monument boasts work from Leonardo da Vinci among its impressive collection.

-For more information on any of our walking or cycling tours, please contact the travel specialists.
+For more information on any of our walking or cycling tours, please contact us.